dvp2004/dvp2004.github.io/README.md

   * A Beautiful Car
   * Site Launched

-(namely: "A Beautiful Car" and "Site Launched") whose links are displayed once you click on the Blog heading.
+The links to these are displayed once you click on the Blog heading.